widgetii/livedumper/README.md

 ## Description

 The livedumper script accepts an m3u8 URL as a command-line parameter and downloads the HLS playlist at a configurable interval.
 Each playlist is stored on the filesystem using a Unix timestamp when the playlist was grabbed.
-The script also implements a retry mechanism to handle errors when downloading the playlist and logs errors to a file.
+The script also implements a retry mechanism to handle errors when downloading the playlist and logs errors to stdout.

 The script creates a separate directory named after the m3u8 filename (without extension) and saves the downloaded playlists in that directory.